Parthian Kings

 Parthian Kings is a 1983 video game published by The Avalon Hill Game Company for the Apple II and Commodore 64.
 It was designed by David W. Bradley.

 Gameplay

-Parthian Kings is a game in which the King has died, and the player competes with opponents to gain control of the crown.
+Parthian Kings is a game in which the King has died, and the player competes with opponents to control the crown.

 Reception

 Curtis Edwards reviewed the game for Computer Gaming World, and stated that "As a good example of the new crop of military games with a fantasy setting, PK has those features which should insure that you will continue to play it for a long time to come."